Ledjlale/Nutrixious/README.md

 - Exercises and programs can be set.
 - A physical training on a program can be done.
 - Training can be saved after doing it.
+- Graphs on sum of weights, steps, distances.
 - A Bar code can be scanned that shows only the result.

 ### Main Goals: